Beth Bernstein

-Beth Bernstein is a Democratic member of the South Carolina House of Representatives, representing House District 78, Richland County, Columbia, SC.
+Beth Bernstein is a Democratic member of the South Carolina House of Representatives, representing House District 78.
 She was first elected in November 2012.

 Early life and education

 Bernstein was born on November 13, 1969, in Columbia, South Carolina, the daughter of Carol and Isadore Bernstein, both of whom are deceased.
 Bernstein attended the University of Georgia graduating with a Bachelor of Arts degree in 1991.
 She later earned a law degree from the University of South Carolina School of Law in 1994.
 Bernstein is licensed to practice in South Carolina state courts, United States District Court for South Carolina, United States Court of Appeals for the Fourth Circuit, and the United States Supreme Court.
-She practices law at Bernstein and Bernstein, Attorneys at Law, the firm her father founded in 1943.
-She currently practices with her brother, Lowell Bernstein, and husband, Rip Sanders.
+She practices law at the law firm her father founded in 1943, Bernstein and Bernstein, Attorneys at Law, with her brother, Lowell Bernstein, and husband, Knowlton "Rip" Sanders.

 South Carolina House of Representatives

-In 2012, Beth successfully ran for the South Carolina House of Representatives House District 78.
-Currently, she serves on the House Judiciary Committee and was elected by the legislative body to serve as one of ten members on the House Ethics Committee.
-She also was appointed by the Speaker of the House to serve on the Joint Legislative and Citizens Committee on Children.
+In 2012, Bernstein successfully ran for the South Carolina House of Representatives House District 78.
+Currently, she serves on the House Judiciary Committee, and was elected by the legislative body to serve as one of ten members on the House Ethics Committee and currently serves as its Secretary.
+She also was appointed by the Speaker of the House to serve on the Joint Legislative and Citizens Committee on Children where she has previously served as its Chair.
+She also serves as Chairwoman of the SC General Assembly Women's Caucus.
 Bernstein serves as Vice Chair of Richland County Legislative Delegation.